 - When playing in lead and rhythm, you’ll receive a smooth sound

 - Can play heavier music genre with ease

 - Provides users with a high-gain, palm-muted, distorted, low-pitch sound

 - Mainly intended for high output guitar playing, which means that this pickup will not pair well with blues

 Single coil pickups are very simple to build, which means that it doesn’t take a whole lot to create your single coil pickup- just a couple of magnets and a little bit of wire.
 The simplicity behind their build opens up the door to endless possibilities to experiment with.

-From all of the experimenting that musicians have completed over the years with single coil pickups, there are now endless single coil pickup options available on the market today that vary in sound production, quality, and affordability.
+From all of the experimenting that musicians have completed over the years with single-coil pickups, there are now endless single-coil pickup options available on the market today that vary in sound production, quality, and affordability.

-Make sure to take the time to think about what type of genres you’re looking to play your guitar before you make any final decisions about what kind of single-coil pickup you’re looking to purchase.
+Make sure to take the time to think about what type of genres you’re looking to play your guitar in before you make any final decisions about what kind of single-coil pickup you’re looking to purchase.